How Editing Makes Books Better

 ⯀ Copy editing

 Some consider themselves an editor/proofreader in order to pick up any fee they can get.
-“Editor/proofreader” is an oxymoron, and professionals do not claim to do both.
+“Editor/proofreader” is an oxymoron, and professionals know the difference and do not claim to do both.

 Let’s look at these three types of editors and also consider the value of self-editing and the editing of your book by a friend or relative.